 In the center of your field of view is a region in which the cones are packed tightly together.
 This region is called the fovea.
 This region, which is surprisingly small, gives you the sharpest view of an object.
-The fraction of your eye covered by the fovea is about the same as the fraction of the night sky covered by the moon.
+The amount of your eyeball covered by the fovea is just a couple of square millimeters—similar to the fraction of the night sky that appears to be covered by the moon.

 You can demonstrate this effect more simply by focusing on one of the words on this page while at the same time trying to make out other words to the right or left.
 You may be able to make out a word or two, depending on how far the page is from your eyes.
 But the area that you can see clearly is the area imaged on the fovea of your eye.